 George is General Manager, Marketing for The Laminex Group and has been with the organisation since 2010.

 He is an MBA (MGSM Sydney) qualified, senior executive who has gained extensive commercial experience in manufacturing, distribution and service organisations within a number of industrial market segments.
 As General Manager Sales and Marketing for the Housing Industry Association (HIA), George was successful in elevating HIA’s profile amongst industry and consumer audiences and expanding the Association to the nationally operating organisation that it is today.
 George led Sales, Marketing and Acquisitions for Parbury - a division of the Alesco Group Of Companies and has also held management roles in Dulux, Taubmans Paints, Stoddart Metals and the Mirotone Group of Companies.

-Regional General Manager, VIC/TAS/WA
+General Manager, Sales (Acting)

 Martin commenced his career with The Laminex Group in September 2006 as the State Manager, NSW/ACT.

 Prior to joining the company Martin’s roles included sales, manufacturing and general management across a wide range of businesses within the building materials industry, working for CSR, Boral and Brickworks Limited.

 Martin’s formal education comprises of a Bachelor of Engineering and a MBA from the University of NSW/AGSM.

 As Regional General Manager, NSW/ACT with The Laminex Group, Martin is responsible for ten sales, distribution and manufacturing sites and over 160 staff.

 General Manager, Strategy and Business Development